 Updating a review

-Reviews should be updated where new evidence is identified.
+Reviews are updated every two years or in response to new evidence.
 Failure to update a review can result in the review being assigned to a new author team.
 Increasingly we are starting to focus on updates in areas of high priority.
 We will notify you when your review is due to be updated and our Information Specialist will discuss your search strategy with you and carry out a new search.

 The process of updating a review is also an opportunity to examine the review methods and update them where necessary by completing a GRADE assessment of the certainty of the evidence and a Summary of Findings table and considering the MECIR standards.
 The Plain Language Summary should also be reviewed alongside the PLEACS standards.